belak/zsh-utils/README.md

 Load and initialize the build-in zsh prompt system.
 This also provides a number of additional prompts.
-Note that in order to actually set your prompt, you must call `prompt <prompt name>`
+Note that in order to actually set your prompt, you must call `prompt <prompt name>`.

 #### Included Prompts

 Note that each maintainer is allowed to have one prompt theme, matching their github username.
-This is to improve maintainability and
+This is to improve maintainability by avoiding including any themes which don't have someone willing to maintain them.

-- `belak` - simple prompt originally based on the gentoo prompt with some additional information.
+- `belak` - simple prompt originally based on the gentoo prompt with some additional information

 #### Tweaks